markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-main-workflow.md

 ## Assets

-The Sign Multiple Forms workflow used in this article can be downloaded from here(assets/sign-multiple-forms-workflows.zip)
+The Sign Multiple Forms workflow used in this article can be [downloaded from here](assets/sign-multiple-forms-workflows.zip)

 >[!NOTE]
 > Please make sure to configure Day CQ Mail Service in order to send e-mail notification.
 The e-mail template is also provided in the above package.